WeTransfer/image_vise/README.md

 Note that these are _glob_ patterns.
 The image path will be checked against them using `File.fnmatch`.

+## Handling errors within the rendering Rack app

+By default, the Rack app within ImageVise swallows all exceptions and returns the error message within a machine-readable JSON payload.
+If that doesn't work for you, or you want to add error handling using some error tracking provider, either subclass `ImageVise::RenderEngine` or prepend a module into it that will intercept the errors.
+For example, [Sentry](https://sentry.io) has a neat property of picking up `rack.exception` from the Rack request env.
+Using the hooks in the render engine, you can add Sentry support by using the following module:

+    module ImageViseSentrySupport
+      ImageVise::RenderEngine.prepend self

+      def setup_error_handling(rack_env)
+        @env = rack_env
+      end

+      def handle_request_error(err)
+        @env['rack.exception'] = err
+      end

+      def handle_generic_error(err)
+        @env['rack.exception'] = err
+      end
+    end

+For [Appsignal](https://appsignal.com) you can use the following module instead:

+    module ImageViseAppsignal
+      def setup_error_handling(rack_env)
+        txn = Appsignal::Transaction.current
+        txn.set_action('%s#%s' % [self.class, 'call'])
+      end

+      def handle_request_error(err)
+        Appsignal.add_exception(err)
+      end

+      def handle_generic_error(err)
+        Appsignal.add_exception(err)
+      end
+    end

 ## State

-Except for the HTTP cache for redirects et.al no state is stored (`ImageVise` does not care whether you store your images using Dragonfly, CarrierWave or some custom handling code).
+Except for the HTTP cache no state is stored (`ImageVise` does not care whether you store your images using Dragonfly, CarrierWave or some custom handling code).
 All the app needs is the full URL.

 ## Running the tests, versioning, contributing